igorsdub/gecs-05-debugging/README.md

 pixi run clean
 ```

-To see how the pipeline has been refactored, you can run the same commands as in the Tutorial 1:
+To see how the pipeline has been refactored, you can run the same commands as in Tutorial 1:

 ```bash
 python src/dataset.py data/raw/book.txt data/processed/book.txt